Miracles from Heaven: Plot

-At church, Christy shares the story of how God miraculously healed her daughter with His love.
-As Christy finishes her speech, one of the congregation protests, stating that he does not believe her.
+At church, Christy shares the story of how God miraculously healed her daughter with his love and how she missed miracles unfolding around her the whole time.
+However, two of the congregation members say they do not believe her.
 Ben, who has traveled from Boston upon hearing the story about Anna, believes her.
-He also shares that Haley died peacefully as Anna gave her faith when in the hospital (Anna is saddened by this news because Haley was a dear friend).
+He also shares that Haley died peacefully as Anna gave her faith when in the hospital.